Order with purchase order (company or institution)

 KiwiFil is not a typical influencer business where you buy cheap stuff on AliExpress and retail it.
 Instead, we manufacture our own filament here in Auckland, New Zealand.
 The machine we use is an old drinking straw machine that we have converted.
 As a matter of fact, a lot of the parts on the machine are actually 3D printed!
 You can read the story how an old machine got a new life here.

-Where is the PLA coming from?
-Are you making the PLA yourself?
+Where is the PLA and PETG coming from?
+Where is the packaging made?

-The boxes are printed and die cut in New Zealand from cardboard that is also made in New Zealand.
+The boxes and spools are printed and die cut in New Zealand from cardboard that is also made in New Zealand.
 The cardboard contains a total of 78 % recycled fibers.
 The flutes on the inside of the cardboard is all recycled, while the "skin" on the cardboard is FSC certified new fibers.
-The new fibers on the outside are necessary to make the box strong enough for shipping.
-The spools contain a mix of recycled and new fibers, which may vary with the supplier to our sub-contractors that make the spool core and the spool sides.
+The new fibers on the outside are necessary to make the box strong enough for shipping, or the spools stiff enough to hold the filament.
 You can read about our all-paper spools here.

 Is PLA a sustainable material?